Yoga Poses to Fight against Coronavirus

 First, this pose starts from the tabletop position, tuck your toes underneath, and lifts your hips off the floor, making an inverted ‘V.’ If you are a beginner, bend your knees slightly to avoid the rounding of the back and engage your quad muscles to avoid putting off the significant weight on the arms.
 Hold the pose for at least ten breaths and return.

-Downward dog is the best yoga pose to increase blood circulation towards the head and the distribution of white blood cells throughout the body that helps build immunity.
+Downward dog is the best yoga pose to increase blood circulation towards the head and distribute white blood cells throughout the body that helps build immunity.
 Also, it helps relieve lower back pain and stretches the hamstring and the following areas of the legs.

 Legs up the wall:

 This yoga pose is a power pose that improves the blood circulation in the body and revitalizes it.
-It brings down your stress level, which is a need of this time and boosts your nervous system.
+It brings down your stress level, which is needed this time, and boosts your nervous system.

 Join our Facebook and YouTube live stream Yoga classes, keep visiting our website to know about the next scheduled classes.